Azher-Bashir/FIRST-REPO/README.md

 # FIRST-REPO
- This is my first repository and hope that this is going to be  good experience eith this application.
+ This is my first repository, and I hope this will be a good experience with this application.
+ Author = Azher Bashir